akasumitlamba/QuickClip-NotepadClipboard/README.md

   - Press Enter to save (configurable)
   - Expand/collapse long text items
   - Copy items to clipboard with one click
+- 🖼️ **Image Support**:
+  - Save images from clipboard
+  - View images in full size
+  - Expand/collapse image previews
+  - Images are excluded from text search for better performance
 - 🎯 **User Experience**:
   - Smooth animations and transitions
   - New & updated icons